Where to Run in Brooklyn: A Local's Guide

 For more safety tips for running, check out our post on Running Safety Tips.
 For even more suggestions on where to run in Brooklyn, including suggested route maps, see my Brooklyn Running Guide.
 And for a beautiful bridge run, check out the Manhattan Bridge.

 If you’d like to see more specific spots to check out in Brooklyn, follow the Runstreet Instagram for lots of photos and videos of Brooklyn’s most Instagrammable places.
 And don’t forget to tag us in your Brooklyn running photos and share your fave spots!
-You can also comment below with your favorite places to run in Brooklyn.
-Happy running to you, and enjoy Brooklyn!😊

-Marnie Kunz is a NASM-certified trainer and USATF- and RRCA-certified running coach, dog lover, Akita mom, and writer based in Brooklyn, NY.
+Marnie Kunz is a NASM-certified trainer and USATF- and RRCA-certified running coach, a dog lover, an Akita mom, and the founder of Runstreet.
+She specializes in helping runners get faster and stronger and helping beginners elevate their fitness levels.
+She is based in Brooklyn, New York.

 Marnie Kunz